swflynn/N-DOF/quasi_src/scripts/1D_HO_matrix/README.md

 # 1D_HO_matrix
 Code for evaluating the Potential Energy Matrix (QMC Sobol Sequence) for a Harmonic Oscillator Wavefunctions in a single spatial dimension.
 Code takes in what degree Hermite Polynomial you would like to calculate up to (first 10 available), and the number of Sobol Points to use for the evaluation (each sobol point is converted from a uniform distribution to a normal distribution).
-It then calculates the matrix elements for each permutation of two wavefunctions up to deg.
+Then calculate the PE matrix elements for each permutation of two wavefunctions up to deg.
-The code represents a single basis function to be used in the n-Dimensional code (i.e. a basis is composed of a product of 2 wavefunctions and a gaussian).
+This code represents a single basis function to be used in the n-Dimensional code (i.e. a basis is composed of a product of 2 wavefunctions and a gaussian), a single spatial dimension.
 This code calculated the PE matrix for a system without an external field.
-Therefore all integrals are of orthonormal functions, off diagonal = 0, on diagonal = 1, eigenvalues = 1.
+Therefore all integrals are orthonormal, off diagonal = 0, on diagonal = 1.

 ## Program Files
 This current code requires the following files for compilation and execution.